asdsteven/Magic-square/README.md

 Magic-square
 ============

-Can solve 5 x 5 in 2 hrs on one machine with duo-core Celeron.
+Can solve 5 x 5 in 4 hrs with one cpu

 Distributed magic square searching